Fluoride Treatment – Itasca, IL

 What is Fluoride?

-Fluoride is a naturally occurring mineral that can be found in both food and water.
-It aids in the prevention of tooth decay and cavities by making teeth resistant to the acids created by plaque and sugars.
-Fluoride is deposited on tooth enamel when you eat foods and beverages that contain it; it is lost when the acids produced by plaque and sugars eat away at the enamel of a tooth.
-Tooth decay occurs when the amount of fluoride lost outweighs what is being deposited.
+Fluoride is a naturally occurring mineral found in food and water.
+It makes teeth resistant to acids created by plaque and sugars, helping to prevent tooth decay and cavities.
+When you eat foods and drink beverages that contain fluoride, it becomes deposited on your tooth enamel, but it is lost when the acids made by plaque and sugars erode that same tooth enamel.
+Tooth decay results when more fluoride is lost than deposited.